mongodb-developer/service-tests/README.md

 Note: If you provision a server other than Amazon Linux or Ubuntu, you will have to adapt the setup scripts accordingly to install Docker and Git.

+### Cosmos DB
+ * Standard Cosmos DB deoployment with their MongoDB Imitation API

 ## Instructions to run the tests

 ### On MongoDB Atlas

- * Build the image - it's a bit long (2-3 minutes) so go get that coffee, it's on us!
+ * Build the image - it's a bit long the first time (2-3 minutes) so go get some coffee, it's on us!
  * Version should either be 4.0, 4.2, 4.4, or 5.0 depending on the suite you plan on running.

 ```sh